Indk0/FinMeBlog/README.md

 #### #F9FAFC - This is the default background colour that is on across all sites, this colour is pleasent to the eye if users don't spend too much time reading blogs.

 ### Accounts section colours
-#### These were the other colours used for the styling of the accounts page:
+#### These were the other colours used for the styling of the accounts page, the colours were not chosen from a colour pallette and were picked based on colour psychology:
 #### #007bff - This blue colour is used for all of the edit, save changes, create blog and category buttons.
 #### #E74C3C - This colour is used for the delete button, delete buttons on many sites are red to sign a warning to the user.
 #### #198754 - This is the only button colour that stands out from the rest as it's green, used for the publish button.